 Postpartum psychosis shows up in the period after the delivery and, is way more serious version of the postpartum depression.
-Symptoms are; delusions, hallucinations, thoughts of harming the baby and major depressive symptoms.
-Typically it begins within 2nd and 8th weeks after the delivery and continues at least 2 weeks at most one year (Kırpınar et al., 1996, 35-40).
+Symptoms are; delusions, hallucinations (an image, a sound that seems real but does not really exist), thoughts of harming the baby and major depressive symptoms.
+Typically it begins within 2nd and 8th weeks after the delivery and continues at leats 2 weeks at most one year (Kırpınar et al., 1996).